leanprover-community/blog/posts/simprocs-intro.md

 In this subsection we present some of the inner workings of `simp`.

 First we introduce the `SimpM` monad, which is the metaprogramming monad holding the information relevant to a `simp` call.
 Then we explain `Simp.Step`, the Lean representation of a single simplification step.
+### `Simp.Step`

+`Simp.Step` is the type that represents a single step in the simplification process performed by `simp`.
+At any given point, we can do three things:

+1. Simplify an expression `e` to a new expression `e'` and stop there (i.e.  don't visit any subexpressions in the case of a `pre` procedure)
+2. Simplify an expression `e` to a new expression `e'` and continuing the process *at* `e'` (i.e. `e'` may be simplified further), before moving to subexpressions if this is a `pre` procedure.
+3. Simplify an expression `e` to a new expression `e'` and continue the process *on subexpressions* of `e'` (if this is a `pre` procedure).

+Note that the 2 and 3 are the same for `post` procedures.

 ### The `SimpM` monad

 `SimpM` is the monad that tracks the current context `simp` is running in (what `simp` theorems, etc) and what has been done so far (i.e. the state, e.g. number of steps, theorems used).
 In particular this also captures the `MetaM` context.
 A `simproc` is program that takes in an expression and outputs a step in the simplification procedure, possibly after modifying the current state.
 More formally, this is a function
 `Expr → SimpM Step`.
-Notably, internally every `simp` theorem is turned into `simproc` corresponding to using this theorem to simplify the current expression (**TODO(Paul-Lezeau): is this actually true?**).
+Notably, internally every `simp` theorem is turned into `simproc` corresponding to using this theorem to simplify the current expression (<span style="color:red">**(Paul): is this actually true?**</span>).
 However a simproc aims to be more general: while a theorem will be used to simplify e.g. the left hand side and an expression to a fixed right hand side (whose type will of course depend on the parameters of the theorem), a simproc allows the user to *vary* the right hand side dynamically, depending on what left hand side has been provided as an input.

 **TODO(Paul): This is how I *think* simp works.
 Let's check this actually makes sense**